-Why should information professionals of any kind study research methods, especially empirical social science research methods?
+Why should information professionals study research methods, especially empirical social science research methods?
 Why should they do research?
 Why should an introduction to research and research methods be required in the master's program in our School?

-The critical spirit of inquiry gives the information professional, whether a librarian or not, the opportunity to serve clients better and to perform other organizational tasks.
+The critical spirit of inquiry gives the information professional of any kind the opportunity to serve clients better and to perform other organizational tasks.
 All information professionals must evaluate information services, products, and policies.
 Understanding how to perform research and to judge the research of others is essential to the success of such evaluations.
-In addition, information professionals must often write grant proposals and engage in other activities that demand research competencies.
+In addition, information professionals must often write grant proposals, write scholarly research reports, act as journal and conference program reviewers, and engage in other activities that demand research competencies.